chiffa/BioFlow/dev_log.rst

 We can already factor out the two methods responsible for a laplacian matrix building.

-Correct the HINT downloading and renaming
+(OK) Correct the HINT downloading and renaming

 Switch to matrix instead of dict for a current/tension storing in a dense fashion

-Implement output redirects - main_config Outputs patching does not seem to work - we need to create the object anew in case of need.
+(OK) Implement output redirects - main_config Outputs patching does not seem to work - we need to create the object anew in case of need.

 # correct the overestimation of flow gain for low-edge nodes in the network.